Teen Titans season 1: Production

 The first season of Teen Titans aired on Cartoon Network.
 The season aired on Kids' WB Saturday mornings at 8:30 A.M.
 EST, beginning on November 1, 2003.
-The series was first greenlit in late September 2002, with Japanese-American animator Glen Murakami signed on.
-The series' creation was inspired by the success of Justice League, also based on DC Comics characters.
-However, as opposed to Justice League and other DC animated television series, the intention behind Teen Titans was to create the series for a younger audience.
-Series producer and animator Glen Murakami noted that the series is "lighter and has humor" while staying true to the "intent of the characters."
+The series was first greenlit in late September 2002, with American animator Glen Murakami signed on.
+The series' creation was inspired by the success of Justice League, also based on DC Comics characters, but in contrast to Justice League and other DC animated television series, the intention behind Teen Titans was to create the series for a younger audience.
+Series producer and animator Glen Murakami noted that the series is "lighter and has humor" while staying true to the "intent of the characters".
 Murakami also noted that the process of transforming material from the comics into material suitable for the target audience was similar to what was done with both Batman: The Animated Series and Batman Beyond: "We kind of have to take into consideration that were not making this cartoon just for fans of the comic book, the ones who know all the backstory and know all the continuity.
 We have to tell the Starfire story in half an hour!
-I think we took all those things into consideration, but there's just some things you can't do for children's programming."
+I think we took all those things into consideration, but there's just some things you can't do for children's programming".
 The series' mixes American style animation with Japanese anime.
 According to Murakami, the incorporating of anime came naturally, noting that he and Bruce Timm were anime fans and the increased presence of anime at the time.